Aggregative games with bilevel structures: Distributed algorithms and convergence analysis: Introduction

-It is worth pointing out that, by running the algorithms in \cite{Chen}-\cite{Shokri}, each player needs to know the full gradient information of its cost function in the outer level, which depends on the global objective function in the inner level.
-Unfortunately, in practical applications, achieving full information from the inner level is usually impossible.
-For example, in the distributed power allocation of small-cell networks, the total cost in the inner level, that decides the price of the power, depends on the transmission power strategies of all small-cell base stations \cite{Hwang}.
-In large-scale small-cell networks, it is almost impossible for each small-cell base station to access the transmission power strategies of all others.
-For the AGs with bilevel structures, if the full information associated with the objective function in the inner level is not available, players can not access the information of the aggregation, even do not have access to a component of the aggregation.
-Accordingly, when players make decisions, they can not directly access the gradient information of their own cost functions.
+It is worth pointing out that, by running the algorithms in \cite{Chen}-\cite{Shokri}, each player needs to have access to the information of the aggregation term.
+Unfortunately, in practical applications, the aggregation term may rely on the objective function in the inner level and achieving full information from the inner level is usually impossible.
+For example, in the small-cell networks, the total cost of the whole network, that decides the price of each station's transmission power, depends on the transmission power strategies of all small-cell base stations \cite{Hwang}.
+In large-scaled small-cell networks, it is rather expensive, sometimes impossible, for each small-cell base station to achieve the price by gathering the transmission power strategies of all others together.
+For the AGs with bilevel structures, if the full information associated with the objective function in the inner level is not available, players do not have access to the information of the aggregation any more.
 How to effectively estimate the gradient information of the cost functions in the outer level becomes a challenging problem.
 These factors motivate the study of this paper.